Find Affordable College Courses

 Top 10 Best Allied Health Professions Associate Degree Schools

-Our analysis found Madison Area Technical College to be the best value school for allied health professions students who want to pursue a associate degree in Wisconsin.
-Located in the city of Madison, Madison College is a public college with a fairly large student population.
+Our 2023 rankings named Madison Area Technical College the best value school in Wisconsin for allied health professions students working on their associate degree.
+Located in the large city of Madison, Madison College is a public school with a fairly large student population.

-In-state tuition fees for undergraduate students at Madison College are $4,600 per year.
+Madison College undergraduate students pay an average of $4,600 in in-state tuition and fees each year.
 On average, allied health graduates from Madison College take out $23,471 in student loans while working on their Associate Degree.

-Madison College also took the #5 spot in our Best Allied Health Professions Associate Degree Schools in Wisconsin rankings.
+Madison College did well in our overall quality rankings, too.
+It placed #5 on our Best Allied Health Professions Associate Degree Schools in Wisconsin list.

 In-state tuition fees for undergraduate students at CVTC are $4,568 per year.
 Allied Health majors at CVTC take out an average of $23,826 in student loans while working on their Associate Degree.